oyin25/MayWeb/README.md

 ## 📌 License

-MayWeb is licensed under the MIT License.
+## License
+MayWeb is proprietary software.
+All rights reserved.
 See [`LICENSE`](./LICENSE) for details.

 ---